 NOTE 1: Some examples of documents are letters, spreadsheets, emails, books, pictures, presentations, and movies that have an associated user agent such as a document reader, editor or media player.

-NOTE 2: A single document may be composed of multiple files such as the video content, closed caption text, etc. This fact is not usually apparent to the end-user consuming the document/content.
+NOTE 2: A single document may be composed of multiple files such as the video content and closed caption text.
+This fact is not usually apparent to the end-user consuming the document/content.

 NOTE 3: Documents require a user agent in order for the content to be presented to users.
 The requirements for user agents can be found in clause 11.